 She says: “My name is Besan.
 I am 6 years old.
 I love you Erina.
 I want to be friends.”
 And finally she is waving her hand

-Building relationships across borders; supporting education and the future for children in Syria.
+Building relationships across borders; supporting public education and the future for children in Syria.